Koshqua/scrapio/README.md

-### Scrapio
+## Scrapio

 **Scrapio** - is a lightweight and user-friendy web crawling and scraping library.
 The main goal of creating the project was to make scraping big amounts of similar data from web easy and user-friendly.
+It might be useful for wide range of applications, like data mining, data processing and archiving.
 After some time, I am going to make it a standalone service, which will work as an API.
-BTW, at the moment I'm looking for a front-end developer, who'd like to commit.
-If you are the one, you can email me on maliovaniy.ivan@gmail.com

-### Progress and some user guide.
+### Features
 At the moment works as a library which can be used to crawl and scrap data from web.
 What it can do:
 - Crawl all pages on host, return all the links.